 5. Golden Ratio

 The golden ratio is a mathematical ratio that creates the supposed perfect alignment for a photograph’s main point of interest.
 If you use this ratio and place your subject matter within the preferred spot, your eyes will naturally be drawn to it, and then filter to the rest of the photo afterward.
-This article goes into great detail about the golden ratio and how it works – give it a read!
+If you want to dig deeper, read our article about the golden ratio in photography.

 Section 2: Basic Camera Settings